Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Even though my second move was e4, this is still considered the Van Geet opening.
-However, because of that second move, some of the same defenses used against the king's pawn opening might be suitable for the Van Geet opening.
+However, because of that second move, some of the same defenses used against the king's pawn opening might be suitable for the Van Geet opening if the player opens this way.

 ### Kingside knight to bishop's file: R&eacute;ti opening